Discussion paper on the review of the Physical Activities Regulations

 Please consider animal welfare

-by Nicole Corrado, 2 months agoI noticed a lot of wildlife live here.
+by Nicole Corrado, over 1 year agoI noticed a lot of wildlife live here.
 Please preserve the trees at this location.
 Please do not harm animals with this project.
 Please do not use animal testing for pollution and effluent monitoring. https://www.change.org/p/stop-testing-sewer-water-on-laboratory-fish

 Please work with the Canadian Centre for the Alternatives to Animal Methods. https://www.uwindsor.ca/ccaam/